ReCoded-Org/istanbul-capstone-sdp/README.md

 # istanbul-capstone-sdp

-Suicide Detection and Prevention Project
+Suicide Detection and Prevention Project<br/>
 This site provides a quick and simple platform for suicide prevention and mental health promotion.<hr/>

 # Outline & Objective